-where $p \in [0,1]$ and $W_{CHSH}(=2I_{2}-B_{CHSH})$ denote the CHSH witness operator. $I_{2}$ denote the identity matrix of order 2.
-Now, in the subsequent subsections, we derive the lower and upper bound of the expectation value of Svetlichney operator in terms of two-qubit non-locality determined by $S_{NL}(\rho_{ij})$.\\
+where $p \in [0,1]$ and $W_{CHSH}(=2I_{2}-B_{CHSH})$ denote the CHSH witness operator. $I_{2}$ denotes the identity matrix of order 2.
+Now, in the subsequent subsections, we derive the lower and upper bound of the expectation value of the Svetlichney operator in terms of two-qubit non-locality determined by $S_{NL}(\rho_{ij})$.\\